 UK: A new data direction - Accountability reforms

 On 10 September 2021, the UK Government published a consultation, Data: A New Direction1 ('the Consultation'), which proposes changes to the UK’s current data protection framework and in particular, significant, but not radical changes to the accountability framework under Regulation (EU) 2016/679 of the European Parliament and of the Council ('the UK GDPR').
 At the heart of the proposed changes is the removal of what are described as the administrative burdens and a 'box-ticking' approach to compliance.
 However, it is important to note that the core definitions and principles of the UK GDPR remain unchanged under the proposed reforms.
-Laura Stewart and Gita Shivarattan, from Ernst & Young LLP, discuss the accountability reforms suggested by the UK Government, in particular, how the proposed accountability reforms may impact the financial sector.
+Gita Shivarattan, from Ernst & Young LLP, and Laura Stewart discuss the accountability reforms suggested by the UK Government, in particular, how the proposed accountability reforms may impact the financial sector.

 On 7 October 2021, the Information Commissioner’s Office ('ICO') published its response to the Consultation, which largely welcomes the proposed reforms, but places emphasis on the Government not losing sight of the importance of maintaining the rights of individuals.